-Health in Bridgeport-Stamford-Norwalk Metro Area, Connecticut
+Health in Bridgeport-Stamford-Norwalk Metro Area, CT

 The health of a city has many different factors.
 It can refer to air quality, water quality, risk of getting respiratory disease or cancer.
 The people you live around can also affect your health as some places have lower or higher rates of physical activity, increased alcohol intake, smoking, obesity, and cancer rates.